booleanbites/houzi-doc/_docs/tools/19_future_updates.md

 Always make a backup before updating to the next version.

+## Update to 1.3.9

+We always assume, you haven't made changes to files in houzi_package.
+If you made changes in your houzi_package then you'll need to move over those manually (again).
+Let's assume you simply want to update your houzi_package, updating to 1.3.9 requires you following things:

+- Always make a backup. (copy in separate folder or use git)
+- Update Flutter to 3.19.XX
+- Copy `Project_HOME > packages > houzi_package` from 1.3.9 and replace houzi_package in your existing project.
+- Copy new hooks_v2.dart and replace existing `Project_HOME > lib > hooks_v2.dart` (if you have made any changes to existing hooks_v2.dart, then you need to carefully review and migrate new changes from hooks_v2.dart into your existing hooks_v2.dart)
+- Copy new main.dart and replace existing `Project_HOME > lib > main.dart` (if you have made any changes to existing main.dart, then you need to carefully review and migrate new changes from main.dart into your existing main.dart)
+- Since Flutter 3.16, Plugin DSL is used to apply Gradle plugins.
+Migrate your project manually using [Deprecated imperative apply of Flutter's Gradle plugins](https://docs.flutter.dev/release/breaking-changes/flutter-gradle-plugin-apply). **OR**
+- You can perform the migration by simply copying over these files:
+  - `Project_HOME > android > build.gradle`.
+  - `Project_HOME > android > settings.gradle`.
+  - `Project_HOME > android > app > build.gradle`.
+  - `Project_HOME > android > gradle > wrapper > gradle-wrapper.properties`.
+  > Note: Remember to replace the **applicationId, versionCode** and **versionName** with the previously used values.
+- Upgrade your wordpress plugin to version 1.3.8.1.
+- Rest of configurations like configuration.json, you android project folders, ios project folders should remain same.

 ## Update to 1.3.8

 We always assume, you haven't made changes to files in houzi_package.
 If you made changes in your houzi_package then you'll need to move over those manually (again).